Condition 101 content is not available at this time, but we are continually updating the site. Please check back.

 However, there may be experts who have treated this or similar conditions in our Find a Doctor section and research may be available in our Latest Advances section.

-Christopher Azzoli is a Hematologist Oncology specialist and an Oncologist in Providence, Rhode Island.
-Azzoli has been practicing medicine for over 27 years and is rated as a Distinguished expert by MediFind in the treatment of ALK-Positive Non-Small Cell Lung Cancer.
-He is also highly rated in 12 other conditions, according to our data.
-His top areas of expertise are Pleuropulmonary Blastoma, Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), and EGFR Positive Lung Cancer.
-Azzoli is currently accepting new patients.
+Ahmad Al-Hader is an Intensive Care Medicine specialist and a Hematologist in Indianapolis, Indiana.
+Dr. Al-Hader has been practicing medicine for over 17 years and is rated as a Distinguished provider by MediFind in the treatment of ALK-Positive Non-Small Cell Lung Cancer.
+His top areas of expertise are Squamous Cell Lung Carcinoma, Lung Adenocarcinoma, ALK-Positive Non-Small Cell Lung Cancer, and Small Cell Lung Cancer (SCLC).
+Dr. Al-Hader is currently accepting new patients.

 Summary: The main aim of this study is to learn about the time between the start and stop of treatment with brigatinib in Chinese participants with non-small-cell lung cancer (NSCLC) and who have been positively diagnosed with having the anaplastic lymphoma kinase (ALK) gene.
 Other study aims are to learn about the progression of NSCLC and participants' response to treatment with brigatinib.